groupdocs-conversion/GroupDocs.Conversion-Products/english/conversion/java/project-to-dotx.md

     enable: true
     format:
         # format loop
-        - icon: "far fa-file-text-o"
+        - icon: "far fa-file-PROJECT"
-          title: " About PROJECT File Formats"
+          title: " About PROJECT File Format"
           content: |
-            Have you ever come across and wondered what is an MPP file?
-MPP and other similar files are Project file formats that are created by Project Management software.
-A project file is a collection of tasks, resources, and scheduling to get a measurable output in the form of a product or a service.
+            MPP and other similar files are Project file formats that are created by Project Management software such as Microsoft Project.
+A project file is a collection of tasks, resources, and their scheduling to get a measurable output in the form or a product or a service.
 Gantt charts are used to establish a visual flow of activities against time for the identified tasks that can also be exported to PDF or image formats for documentation.
-Common Project Management file extensions and their associated file formats include MPP, MPX and XER.
+Primavera P6 is another Project Management Software by Oracle that provides complete project planning.

           link: "https://docs.fileformat.com/project-management/"

     format:
         # format loop
-        - icon: "far fa-file-word-o"
+        - icon: "far fa-file-word"
           title: " About DOTX File Format"
           content: |
-            Files with DOTX extension are template files created by Microsoft Word to have pre-formatted settings for generation of further DOCX files.
-A template file is created in order to have specific user settings that should be applied to subsequent flies created from these.
+            Files with DOTX extension are template files created by Microsoft Word to have pre-formatted settings for a generation of further DOCX files.
+A template file is created in order to have specific user settings that should be applied to subsequent files created from this template.
 These settings include page margins, borders, headers, footers, and other page settings.
 Such templates are used in official documents such as company letterheads and standardized forms.
-The DOTX file format was introduced with the release of Microsoft Office 2007 to replace the binary DOT file format, but is supported by higher versions as well.
-Microsoft Word by default opens every new document based on normal.dot file.
-If modified, all the new files created will result in same settings as from the template file.
-In Microsoft Word 2007, the DOT file format has been replaced with Office OpenXML based DOTX file format.

           link: "https://docs.fileformat.com/word-processing/dotx/"